 Universal Jira: Prediction Markets for Global Coordination, animated

-▸ What did you just learn?
+🧠 What did you just learn?

 The Coordination Problem.
 Traditional software requires managers to assign tasks and evaluate progress.
 In a trustless global network, there is no manager.
 We must use economic incentives to reveal the truth about a task's progress.

 The AMM Math.
-Using a Constant Product Market Maker ($x \times y = k$) or LMSR, the smart contract ensures there is always a counterparty.
-The sponsor of the bug bounty provides the initial liquidity.
+Using a Constant Product Market Maker ($x \times y = k$) or LMSR, the contract keeps a counterparty available at every price.
+The sponsor of the bounty seeds the initial liquidity, and each trade nudges the price toward the market's current estimate.

-▸ The math, precisely
+📐 The math, precisely

 Rendered on load.
 If equations appear as raw text, your browser blocked the math font CDN.